 - Educating employees about the issues, the policy, and available resources for help

 - And more…

 If you are interested in creating a safer, stronger and more productive working environment for your Ohio business, contact Working Partners® today.
 We specialize in helping businesses in Ohio establish a Drug-Free Safety Program (DFSP).

 Contact Working Partners® With All of Your Drug-Free Workplace Program Needs

-For more information about beginning (or maintaining) a drug-free workplace program, or if you have any questions pertaining to workplace drug testing, please complete the form below and a representative from Working Partners® will respond to your inquiry within 24-48 hours.
+For more information about beginning (or maintaining) a drug and alcohol free workplace program, or if you have any questions pertaining to workplace drug testing, please complete the form below and a representative from Working Partners® will respond to your inquiry within 24-48 hours.